sesameJar/denver-contracts/README.md

 # Star Relay Contract
 - This is the very first version of start realy contract.
 A social media for good-cause charities.
-Remember ``Ice Buck challenge`` ?
+Remember ``Ice Bucket challenge`` ?
 So, you can simple start a challenge and set who can participate(or public) and how much is the entry fee (or also free) and then send you video.

 ## How to begin
     - git pull https://github.com/sesameJar/denver-contracts.git